Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Please just be happy with 'you' and be thankful that you have a metabolism where you don't have to struggle with losing weight as so many, many people do :-( As long as you're living a healthy lifestyle just leave it be.

 My daughter had a baby 5 months ago and isn't gaining weight.
 Yeah I know, most women wish they had this problem.
 She's been breastfeeding and is just too skinny.
-She's hungry all the time and her milk supply is low.
-Any suggestions?

 If your daughter has not consulted her doctor regarding her weight problem, please encourage her to do so.
 There are very effective medically supervised weight management programs that can help.